frizthover-tediaz/Project/README.md

-The database on the database folder .sql thing.
+If you have problem with migration, database sql on the database folder, import it manually.

 if you already allow camera but still don't open, refresh it (ctrl+r)